Amerax/leaning-tower-pisa-and-pantheon-3d-model/README.md

 Hello this is my quick repo for my 2 3d models that I made for the firs time learning cad.
 I have put the .stl files here on this repo for you to view if y you want to see, it has a 3d viewer built in.

-I used tinkercad for this and for this and made two things, the pantheon and also the leaning tower of pisa.
+I used oneshape for this and for this and made two things, the pantheon and also the leaning tower of pisa.

 For the leaning tower of pisa I made used a cylinder and cube together to make the archs.
 For the pantheon I used a cylinder with other small cylinders all around to make the holes and columns.